giannetti/TEI-Close-Reading/readme.md

-This workshop has been adapted from M. H. Beals's "TEI Close Reading" available at <https://github.com/mhbeals/TEI-Close-Reading>.
+This lab has been adapted from M. H. Beals's "TEI Close Reading," available at <https://github.com/mhbeals/TEI-Close-Reading>, and is licensed [CC BY](https://creativecommons.org/licenses/by/4.0/).

 # Unit: Text Encoding